The Best And Worst Things To Eat At The Halfway Hut

-The professionals consume carbohydrates during the round so why don’t you?
-Remember, what I mentioned in the first article that if you have ever felt flat or low on energy entering the back 9 then research supports this too.
+One of the things tour players do that you don't is consume carbohydrates during the round.
+If you have ever felt flat or low on energy entering the back nine then this is why and the research backs it up.
 In particular, blood glucose levels have been shown to decrease and following completion of an 18-hole course, mean blood glucose levels fell on average by 20%, 10% and 30% in young (27 ± 5 years), middle-aged (50 ± 7 years) and older men (75 ± 4 years), respectively.

 The final thing I would go for at the halfway hut would be an intake of caffeine.
 Now this can be a cup of tea or a coffee (obviously a coffee would have more caffeine in it).
-If you are not a fan of either, then maybe it’s time to purchase some caffeine gum or carbohydrate/caffeine gel for the bag (we will cover this in a future article).
+If you are not a fan of either, then maybe it’s time to purchase some caffeine gum or carbohydrate/caffeine gel for the bag.

-The reason I think it’s important to consider a caffeine intake halfway around is because, like with any elite performance, we want to finish strong, arguably stronger than we started.
+The reason it’s important to consider caffeine is because, like with any elite performance, we want to finish strong, arguably stronger than we started.
 In a randomised controlled study, with experienced golfers, the consumption of an isotonic carbohydrate sports drink containing caffeine prior to and during a round of golf improved putting performance and increased feelings of alertness.

-Similarly, a moderate dose (1-2 coffee’s) consumed before and during a round of gold improves golf specific measures (i.e., total score, greens in regulation and drive distance.
-In particular during this study, those golfers who consumed caffeine hit 9 GIR versus 7 for those who consumed a placebo!
-I know I would take an extra two GIR’s each time I play!
+Similarly, a moderate dose (one to two coffees) consumed before and during a round of golf improves golf specific measures (i.e., total score, greens in regulation and driving distance).
+In particular during this study, those golfers who consumed caffeine hit nine greens in regulation versus seven for those who consumed a placebo.
+I know I would take an extra two GIRs every time.

-Halfway hut options I would be staying well away from are the high saturated fat foods and high sugary fluids.
-Think about the sausage roll that has been sitting on the warm shelf all day with a meat content likely to be lower than 50-60% or the classic bag of crisps which are not really providing you with any performance benefits.
+Halfway hut options I would be staying well away from are the foods high in saturated fats and sugary fluids.
+Think about the sausage roll that has been sitting on the warm shelf all day with a meat content likely to be lower than 50-60%, or the classic bag of crisps which are not really providing you with any performance benefits.

 To keep things simple with your decisions at the halfway hut, just think about what the professionals would be consuming.
-As you stand at the till before you purchase, would Tiger, Justin Rose and Phil be buying this or not?
+As you stand at the till before you purchase, would Tiger Woods or Rory McIlroy be buying this or not?

-In summary, I propose you now follow a three-step process (“The Halfway Hut three R’s”) when you next step into the halfway hut:
+In summary, I propose you now follow a three-step process - the three Rs - when you next enter a halfway hut: